muspell/getopt_p/README.md

 POSIX compliant getopt() as a single header file interface / implementation.

-This library file is intended to provide a POSIX "getopt()" to platforms that don't have it i.e. Windows.
+This software is intended to provide a POSIX getopt() to platforms that don't have it i.e. Windows.
 On non-Windows platforms the library just includes the <unistd.h> implementation supplied by the platform.